-- Determine which shape you want to use for the path.
-In the prior screen shot, a square was used.
-But it could have been a curve or any other shape. - Hold down the mouse button on the Type Tool icon T on the Tools Panel and select the third choice: Type on Path Tool. - Click on the shape and begin typing.
+• Determine which shape you want to use for the path.
+In the prior screen shot, ovals, spiral and a rectangle were used.
+But it could have been a square, triangle, or any other shape, even a curve path:

+- To use this function: - Add the shape to the Cutting Mat. - Hold down the mouse button on the Type Tool icon on the Tools Panel and select the third choice: Type on Path Tool. - Click on or inside the shape and begin typing.
 In the Tools Options, a setting appears which allows you to move the start point for the text further along the path.
 Otherwise it will start at the leftmost side:

-• When done, either press the Esc key or click on the Select icon on the Tools Panel.
-Note that if you no longer need the path for your project, hide or delete that layer.
+When done, either press the Esc key or click on the Select icon on the Tools Panel.
+Note that if you no longer need the path for your project, go to Text>Convert Text to Outlines and the path will be deleted.